craigahobbs/tespo/simulate.md

 async function simulateMain()
-    if vPowerwallScenario != null && vVehicleScenario != null then
+    if vPowerwallScenario != null then
         simulateDetails()
         return
     endif